numba/numba/docs/source/glossary.rst

       can be :term:`inferred <type inference>`.

-      .. note:: Prior to Numba 0.59, ``@jit`` did not set ``nopython=True`` by default and allowed automatically fall back to :term:`object mode`.
+      .. note:: Prior to Numba 0.59, ``@jit`` did not set ``nopython=True`` by default and allowed automatic fall back to :term:`object mode`.

    Numba IR